 A notice was posted on the door as I entered Chipotle this week.
 It warned me that that chicken was currently available as their transportation system had been disrupted.
-The recent San Diego wildfires have affected many local companies.
+The local wildfires have affected many local companies.

 Or is this a perfect example of the need to build organizational resiliency?